About Eastern Palliative Care

 Programs include a coordinated Allied HealthTherapies Program incorporating massage and music therapy; Grief and Bereavement Services (group programs for adults and children); and Palliative Care Volunteers.
 Funding for EPC is provided through State Government, community fundraising, donations, grants and bequests.

-- Compassion – includes sympathy for others in their suffering, listening, accepting and actively responding to their needs
+Empathy for others in their end of life experience by listening, accepting and actively responding to their needs

-- Dignity – upholding the unique personality, situation and choices of others, valuing their lives in the face of death, and respecting their rights
+Upholding the unique personality, situation and choices of people, valuing their lives in the face of death, and respecting their rights

 Delivering evidence based quality care, underpinned by ethical practice, research and leadership